-20-20 Trustees are well versed in managing the conflicts and priorities of multiple stakeholders and advisers, and we use our people skills to find a workable outcome, so that blockages can be cleared and the scheme can continue to progress to its end goal.
+20-20 Trustees are well versed in managing the broken relationships, conflicts and priorities of multiple stakeholders and advisers, and we use our people skills to find a workable outcome, so that blockages can be cleared and the scheme can continue to progress to its end goal.

 Like any situation where there are conflicting priorities, embedded conflict-of-interest, multiple advisers trying to demonstrate value, and complex financial arrangements, the relationships between key decision-makers can be eroded.
 A fresh view from an experienced and independent trustee may be needed.